-DR. ANDERS You have to be more careful now.
+(pause) You have to be more careful now.
 Get used to sleeping on your back.

-TOM (as if it's an unreasonable demand) For nine months?

-She shrugs, then heads out of the room.

-TOM (CONT'D) You won't get away with this!
+(as if it's an unreasonable demand) For nine months?
+(She shrugs, then heads out of the room.)
+You won't get away with this!
 This is coercion pure and simple.

-She stops and turns back to him.
+(She stops and turns back to him.)

-DR. ANDERS Call the police if you like.

-By his look, she realizes he already has, but she has expected that.

-DR. ANDERS (CONT'D) It's your word against mine, Tom.
+Call the police if you like.
+(By his look, she realizes he already has, but she has expected that.)
+It's your word against mine, Tom.

-TOM You can't make me do this!
+You can't make me do this!

 She says nothing.
 She is making him do this.
 She leaves.

 Tom lies there, fuming.
 Then he suddenly reaches again for the plastic bag and throws up.